influxdata/telegraf/docs/CONFIGURATION.md

   or "gosmi" which translates using the built-in gosmi library.

 - **ignore_error_inputs**:
-  Together with plugin.ignore_init_error it forms a configuration:
-  If (plugin.ignore_init_error || ignore_error_inputs) is true, discard the input plugins that produce the error during initialization.Otherwise, the program will exit when an input plugin has an error occurred during the initialization.
+  If set to true, discard the input plugins that produce an error during initialization.
+Otherwise, the program will exit when an input plugin has an error occurred during the initialization.
-  Default: false

 ## Plugins